Brian Lawrence Evans

 Refereed Conference Papers

 Dr. Brian L. Evans is the Engineering Foundation Professor of Electrical and Computer Engineering at The University of Texas at Austin.
 His earned his B.S.E.E.C.S.
 (1987) degree from the Rose-Hulman Institute of Technology, and his M.S.E.E.
 (1988) and Ph.D.E.E.
 (1993) degrees from the Georgia Institute of Technology.
 From 1993 to 1996, he was a post-doctoral researcher at the University of California, Berkeley.
 In 1996, he joined the faculty at UT Austin.

-Prof. Evans has published more than 200 refereed conference and journal papers, and graduated 20 PhD and 9 MS students.
+Prof. Evans has published more than 200 refereed conference and journal papers, and graduated 24 PhD and 9 MS students.
 In 2008, he was awarded the Gordon T. Lepley Memorial Teaching Award, which is the sole ECE teaching award for faculty.
 In 2011, he was awarded the university-wide Texas Exes Teaching Award.
+He has been awarded two best paper awards at IEEE international conferences.
 He received a 1997 US National Science Foundation CAREER Award.